webdavis/Homelab/docs/ubuntu-dev-environment.md

 ## Flashing the Image

 Plug a MicroSD card (or some other form of secondary memory) into your host machine.
 You can locate the block device using `lsblk`.
-Then run the following command to flash the newly modified image to your MicroSD card:
+Then, from the root of this project, run the following command to flash the newly modified image to your MicroSD card:

 ```bash
 $ pv charity-<tag>.img | sudo dd bs=19M iflag=fullblock conv=fsync of=/dev/sdb